mnelsonwhite/BlazorRouting/README.md

 The objectives were to:
  1. Parse the browser location string to be able to activate components within the application instead of just 'pages'.
 This allowed routing the side-panels, etc.
  2. Use 'catch-all' routes to allow sub-routes to be handled by specific pages.
-Although the catch-all route was implemented in the current [aspnetcore](https://github.com/dotnet/aspnetcore) repository, it didn't appear to be present in the releases or any of the documentation.
+Although the catch-all route is only implemented in the current .Net 5.0.

 The microsoft implementation for the `RouteContext` mutated the state of the context instance over multiple `RouteEntry` match invocations, but only the first match appears to ever be used.
 The implementation has be refactored to allow matching a `RouteEntry` and either using the handler specified in the entry or just taking some action.
 I had implemented a generic `RouteEntry` because some of the earlier iterations involved creating a entry with a delegate callback.